GE C32-8

 The GE C32-8 was a 6-axle diesel-electric locomotive model built by GE Transportation Systems in 1984.
 It is part of the GE Dash 8 Series of freight locomotives.

 Only 10 of these 3200 hp locomotives were built.
-They were some of the first locomotives built in the DASH-8 line with all 10 going to Conrail as road numbers 6610 to 6619.
+They were some of the first locomotives built in the Dash-8 line with all 10 going to Conrail as road numbers 6610 to 6619.
 When delivered they wore the standard Conrail Can Opener (Wheel on Rail) paint scheme.

-In 1997 Conrail assigned all 10 units to "Ballast Express" service.
+In 1997, Conrail assigned all 10 units to "Ballast Express" service.
 They were repainted into a Gray version of the Quality scheme.

+History

+In 1984, the C32-8 was made in the 'Super-Seven' series of GE locomotives.
+It was essentially a V12 engine variant of the C39-8, another locomotive made for Conrail.
+After they were put into the Ballast Express in 1997, they all got repainted into a grey livery.
+In 1999, when Conrail was split between the CSX Transportation and Norfolk Southern Railway, they saw limited service with the 2 railroads until 2001 due to their orphan status, and lacking overhauls of typical of others.
+1 C32-8 was sent to Brazil as a donor for Brazil Railway's GE Dash 7 units.
+C32-8 9339 was functional as of September 2006.
+It is unknown as to what 9339's fate is.

+To this day, it is known almost all, if not all C32-8s have been scrapped and/or cannibalized for other locomotives such as the before mentioned Dash 7s.

+It seems that until the 2010s possibly, there was a lone survivor somewhere in the Junction City Quarry.
+There are, however, rumors of that locomotive having been scrapped, which there is a good possibility that it has been scrapped.